-Dr. Jungic receives the Adrien Poulio Award in recognition of his outstanding contributions to mathematics education.
+Dr. Jungic receives the Adrien Pouliot Award in recognition of his outstanding contributions to mathematics education.
 Throughout his career, Dr. Jungic has pushed forward our understanding of mathematics education and implemented practical solutions for teaching.
-He has documented his work in a series of over 40 math education-related publications in order to share his experiences with others.

-Conférence de prix Adrien-Pouliot
+Prix Adrien-Pouliot

 Veselin Jungic (Simon Fraser University)